mayukh-chr/mayukh-chr.github.io/content/posts/How-Do-Computers-Learn.md

 &emsp; &emsp; We can think of stochastic gradient descent as being like political polling: it's much easier to sample a small mini-batch than it is to apply gradient descent to the full batch, just as carrying out a poll is easier than running a full election.

-And voila you should be able to train a model to classify digits using pure math.
-An implementation of it is given in python below.
+All this information until now should be enough for implementing the classification model.
+An implementation in python is written below with numpy.

 # The code